sgnus-etp/NUS-GHCP-Enablement/README.md

 #### Drafting Content

-For more details on drafting content, refer to the [GitHub Copilot Chat Cookbook](https://docs.github.com/en/copilot/copilot-chat-cookbook/documenting-code/writing-discussions-or-blog-posts#drafting-content).
+For more examples and tips on drafting content, refer to the [GitHub Copilot Chat Cookbook](https://docs.github.com/en/copilot/copilot-chat-cookbook/documenting-code/writing-discussions-or-blog-posts#drafting-content).

 ## 3. Unlock Research Excellence with GitHub Copilot